chris-bc/esp32-gravity/Features.md

 * Add active BT scanning - connections
 * Sorting not working.
 Looks like it should :(
 * MAC changing problems on ESP32
+  * It's probably fixed as a result of changes to support a new Flipper UI - TEST IT
   * Dropped packets after setting MAC
     * Which bits to re-init?
     * Currently disabled MAC randomisation